kubewarden/docs/docs/security/threat-model.md

 supported API version in their tests and reject all others.

-## Threat ID 15 - Attacker deploys privileged container to node running  Webhook controller
+## Threat 15 - Attacker deploys privileged container to node running  Webhook controller
 An attacker, who has rights to deploy privileged containers to the cluster, creates a privileged container on the cluster node where the admission controller webhook operates.